Mitsukurinidae: Behavior

 They are found in the open ocean from near the surface, down to depths of at least 4265 feet (1300 m).
 Scientists believe that Goblin Sharks are solitary, just like many other shark species.
 They also think that the fish are most active in the morning and evening.
-The Goblin Shark primarily feeds on teleost fishes such as rattails and black dragonfish.
+The Goblin Shark primarily feeds on teleost fishes such as rattails and dragonfish.
 It also eats cephalopods and crustaceans, such as decapods and isopods.